chakch/sam-handson/README.md

 ## First Step : Prepare the field

-For this hands-on you need to install node version 8.9 you can use node version manager to handle multiple node version
+For this hands-on, you need to install node version 8.9 you can use node version manager to handle multiple node version

 - The installation instruction are available here: https://github.com/creationix/nvm